mkicjn/paraforth/README.md

 ### Usage Notes:

-**Experimental:** The loader scripts can take care of some of this tedium.
-Run `./loader.sh files.lst` to run files in the order listed.
+**Experimental:** The loader script can take care of some of this tedium.
+Run `./loader.sh` for details.

 * Compile with `make`
 * Run with, e.g., `cat input | ./core > output` or `cat input - | ./core`